Configuring High Availability for SAP S/4HANA (ASCS and ERS) in a RHEL HA Add-On Cluster

 The focus of this example configuration is on the second generation of the Standalone Enqueue Server, or ENSA2.

 Starting with the release of SAP S/4HANA 1809, ENSA2 is installed by default, and can be configured in a two-node or multi-node cluster.
 This example uses the ENSA2 setup for a two-node RHEL HA Add-On cluster.
 If the ASCS service fails in a two-node cluster, it restarts on the node where ERS is running.
-The lock entries for the SAP application are protected when they rebuild from the copy of the lock table that's available in the ERS.
-When the failed cluster node reactivates, the ERS instance moves to the other node (anti-collocation) to protect the lock table copy.
+The lock entries for the SAP application are restored from the copy of the lock table in the ERS.
+When an administrator activates the failed cluster node, the ERS instance moves to the other node (anti-collocation) to protect the lock table copy.

 It is recommended that you install the SAP database instance and other SAP application server instances on virtual server instances outside the two-node cluster for ASCS and ERS.